calda/windowfasting.app/faq.md

 Your eating window usually won't be longer than 12 hours, though.
 An eating window of 12 hours would mean that you had your first meal at **8:00 AM** and your last meal at **8:00 PM**.
 That's a full day of eating &mdash; but everyone's allowed to take days off on occasion!

 Longer eating windows are less common.
 For example, a 20 hour eating window would mean that you had your first meal at **3:00 AM** and then had your last meal at **11:00 PM**.
 Most people aren't awake for 20 hours at a time &mdash; and if you're sleeping, you aren't eating!

+{% include section.html name="Does Window sync my data between my iPhone and my iPad?" %}

+Not yet!
+At this time, Window doesn't automatically sync your data across your devices (e.g. from your iPhone to your iPad).
+But I'm working on that feature for a future update!
+Stay tuned.